What are the guidelines for proper employee records retention in the Philippines?

 Having an efficient record retention policy helps organizations protect themselves from legal issues and fosters accountability in their business practices.

-What are the employee records retention periods?
+Minimum employee records retention periods

 In line with industry regulations, businesses in the Philippines are mandated to retain employee records for at least three (3) years, with a maximum retention period of ten (10) years.
 This covers a range of essential documents, including payroll records, time and attendance records, and employment contracts.
 Having a well-defined records retention strategy ensures compliance with these legal requirements while preserving valuable historical data.

-Types of Important Records
+Types of important records

-Employees’ personal data include sensitive information such as social security numbers, addresses, and medical records.
+An employee’s official personnel record includes sensitive information such as social security numbers, addresses, and medical records.
 The Data Privacy Act of 2012 (Republic Act No. 10173) mandates guidelines for the collection, processing, and retention of such data.
 Employers must prioritize the confidentiality and security of this information, storing it securely and limiting access to authorized personnel.

-Payroll Records
+Payroll records

 Payroll records are documents containing details about employees’ salaries, deductions, benefits, and tax contributions.
 Employers are legally required to retain these payroll and financial records for a minimum of three years.
 However, many opt to keep them for a more extended period to ensure full compliance with tax and labor regulations.

-Time and Attendance Records
+Time and attendance records

 Time and attendance records are essential for tracking an employee’s working hours and attendance.
 These records help ensure that employees are compensated correctly for their work.
 Lastly, they can be useful for resolving disputes related to overtime, leaves, or absences.

-Employment Contracts
+Employment contracts

 These contracts outline the terms and conditions of employment between the employer and employees.
 Employment contracts can serve as evidence in cases of labor disputes or claims of unfair labor practices.

-Termination and Resignation Records
+Termination and resignation records

 Termination and resignation records encompass documents like resignation letters and termination letters.
 Such may also include other relevant paperwork associated with employees leaving the organization.
 These records serve as a vital resource in addressing any potential legal or administrative issues that may arise after an employee’s departure.

-Benefits and Compensation Records
+Benefits and compensation records

 These include compensation records, such as records of bonuses, incentives, and allowances.
 They are necessary to ensure that workers are compensated correctly and for tax compliance purposes.

-Records of Government-Mandated Contributions
+Records of government-mandated contributions

 The Philippines has a system of government-mandated contributions, including the Social Security System (SSS) and the Philippine Health Insurance Corporation (PhilHealth).
 Employers need to maintain records related to these contributions, including proof of remittance and acknowledgment receipts.
 This is in compliance with government regulations and to address any discrepancies that may arise in the future.

 In the Philippines, government agencies like the Department of Labor and Employment (DOLE) and the Bureau of Internal Revenue (BIR) are authorized to conduct audits and inspections of employer records to verify adherence to labor and tax regulations.
-This makes the maintenance of precise and current employee records not only a matter of compliance but also a legal obligation.
-Failure to furnish the required records during an audit or inspection can result in penalties and fines.

-Storage of Electronic Records
+Storage of electronic records

-Employee Access
+Employee access

 Employees have the right to request access to their own records, including personal data, payroll records, and employment contracts.
 Employers must provide access to these types of records upon the request of their workers.
 This is in line with the Data Privacy Act of 2012, which grants individuals the right to access their personal data and request corrections if necessary.